Featured in...

 3. Causing death by dangerous driving

-Can you appeal a speeding ticket?
+Can you appeal a fine?

 Most police forces don’t provide a formal appeals process for contesting a ticket.
 This is why the only way to “appeal” the speeding fine is to allow the matter to escalate to court.